FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 ## Build the API

-To build the API, we're going to create a new Rails API application.
-Using the `--api` switch disables a bunch of functionality we won't use (like views).
+To build the API, we're going to create a new Rails application.
+Using the `--api` switch disables a bunch of functionality we won't need (like views).

 ```shell
 rails new hello_api --api
 ```

-Then, change to that directory.
-We're now going to add our controller to the routes that Rails knows about.
-Edit the `config/routes.rb` file and change the contents to
+Change to the created directory.
+We're now going to add our controller to the routes file.
+Edit the `config/routes.rb` file and change the contents to:

 ```ruby
 Rails.application.routes.draw do